EQAO's work is overseen by its Board of Directors, which is comprised of leaders from the education and business community.

 Répertoire des indicateurs en soutien aux plans de réussite (school improvement plans).

-Ms. Pierre has held various management positions in the federal government for the past 10 years and is currently Director of Evaluation and Performance Measurement at Statistics Canada.
+Ms. Pierre has held various management positions in the federal government for the past 10 years and is currently Director General, Chief Audit and Evaluation Executive at Environment and Climate Change Canada.